 Besides the visual itself, you can add some written copy to really drive home the point.

 Repurposing as a visual will give you more variety in your content without spending weeks coming up with the information.

 Guest posting has been around forever, but have you ever hosted a guest poster on your website?

-It’s a fantastic way to get new content on your site that you don’t have to spend any time creating.
+It’s a fantastic blog post idea and way to get new content on your site that you don’t have to spend any time creating.
 In our industry of internet marketing, people guest post like crazy.
 But if you have a blog about hot tub maintenance and care, there probably aren’t a bunch of people in that industry seeking out solid guest contributors.

 If that’s the case in your industry, you should be at an advantage.

 Find people that you admire, thought leaders, and others in your space and ask them if they’d like to post on your blog.
 This is really a mutually beneficial arrangement when done right.
 Obviously you get great content, and they get free exposure to your audience and the chance to further establish themselves as an expert in the industry.

 Here’s one way that you can approach someone about contributing to your site:

 I hope all is well!
 This is Jake from ________, a local pool and spa company in Cincinnati, OH.

 I’m a big fan of your blog.
 In fact, your company is part of the reason we started a blog on our own site to connect with customers – so thank you!